Global Young Academy: Organization and membership

-The Global Young Academy (GYA) aims to be the "Voice for Young Scientists" and encourages international, intergenerational, and interdisciplinary collaboration and dialogue.
+The Global Young Academy aims to be the "Voice for Young Scientists" and encourages international, intergenerational, and interdisciplinary collaboration and dialogue.

 The GYA has working groups on science education, science and society, early career development, and interdisciplinary issues.

 The typical age of members is approximately 35 years old; members are expected to be several years past their doctoral studies.
 The number of members is capped at 200, and each scientist is limited to a five-year term of membership.
 Memberships are offered based on scientific excellence, after a process of nominations from senior scientists, national societies, and self-nominations, together with peer review by members.
 The GYA reached its full capacity of 200 members in 2014.
-In addition, there are 258 alumni.
-As of 2019, 83 countries are represented at the GYA.
+As of 2023, members and alumni of the GYA hail from 101 countries.

 The office of the GYA is hosted at the German National Academy of Sciences Leopoldina in Halle (Saale), Germany.

 History

 The Global Young Academy was founded in 2010 in Berlin, Germany, after a preliminary organizational meeting in 2008 sponsored by the InterAcademy Panel on International Issues and the World Economic Forum and a second organizational meeting in 2009 in Dalian, China.
 Its founding co-chairs are Gregory Weiss, a chemist from the University of California, Irvine, United States, and Nitsara Karoonuthaisiri from the National Center for Genetic Engineering and Biotechnology in Thailand.
-The outgoing (2018) co-chairs are Drs.
-Tolu Oni, University of Cape Town, South Africa, and Connie Nshemereirwe, Actualise Africa, Uganda.
-The current (2019) co-chairs are Drs.
+Previous co-chairs include (2018) Drs.
+Tolu Oni, University of Cape Town, South Africa, and Connie Nshemereirwe, Actualise Africa, Uganda and (2019) Drs.
 Connie Nshemereirwe and Koen Vermeir.
+The current (2023/24) co-chairs are Drs.
+Felix Moronta Barrios and Priscilla Kolibea Mante.

-The GYA cooperates closely with most major scientific organizations around the world such as UNESCO, the UN Secretary General's Scientific Advisory Board, ISC (formerly ICSU), IAP, the Global Research Council, the European Commission's Joint Research Centre and The World Academy of Sciences (TWAS).
+The GYA cooperates closely with most major scientific organizations around the world, such as UNESCO, the UN Secretary General's Scientific Advisory Board, ISC (formerly ICSU), IAP, the Global Research Council, the European Commission's Joint Research Centre and The World Academy of Sciences (TWAS).
 The GYA is active in helping establish national young academies around the world.
 In 2017, three national young academies were launched in Albania, Estonia, and Finland.
 The GYA also developed several international research projects and campaigns in recent years.
 Recently, the GYA was invited to join the advisory board of the UN Major Group for Children and Youth (UN MGCY).
 Since 2019, the GYA has been named a full member of the InterAcademy Partnership (IAP), the global network of 138 academies of science, engineering and medicine.